TrellixVulnTeam/coin-exchange-status_CJDK/README.md

 - replace title in app bar with home icon, make it linkable
 - update notification copy
 - suggestion / feedback email or form
-- have + add button persist / appear on search results page
 - Launch!!

 (what follows is boilerplate)